Tottenham defender Romero has 'serious' hamstring injury - WHIZ News

 Tottenham hosts Brentford on Thursday in the Premier League.

 Giovani Lo Celso also picked up an injury on international duty with Argentina.
-He will miss the Brentford game but Conte said he expects him back soon.
+The midfielder will miss the Brentford game but Conte said he expects him back soon.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports